Help to get online

 We offer short, fun, and interactive learning sessions that can help support you to get online and learn new computer skills.
 You can learn about a broad range of themes including using email, using the internet, using mobile devices, and IT security.

-Find out more at Information technology (IT).
+Find out more at Digital skills courses.

 Learn My Way

 The Learn My Way website has over 30 free online courses designed to help beginners get started with the online basics including; using a mouse, keyboard, setting up email accounts and using internet search engines to help you learn to use a computer, browse the internet, and send emails.